Beta Boom's Origin Story

 The people I grew up with needed solutions to real, pressing problems, not AI-powered juicers or $800-dollar smart locks.
 They needed help solving basic problems such as finding work, learning new skills for better careers, managing their finances, and accessing healthcare and better education for their children.

-It became clear to me that I no longer wanted to be a part of the Bubble, building innovations for a very small part of the population, and being party to continuing the homogeneity of the tech industry.
+It became clear to me that I no longer wanted to be a part of that world, spending my time building things for a tiny slice of the population.

 I confessed my feelings to Kimmy, who was my wife and business partner for more than a decade.
 It turned out Kimmy felt exactly the same way.